CREOSOTE BUSH DRAWINGS

 These drawings, which highlight and repeat details from the creosote bush, reflect the plant’s myriad meanings and functions within the larger desert ecosystem.
 I drew them for an installation as part of a show at The Glass Outhouse Gallery in Twentynine Palms, CA in January 2020 - as people walked by, or the breeze came through the room, the drawings rippled and swayed and took on a new life of their own.

 Prices below.
 Email me for payment options (Venmo/Paypal).
-Free shipping on unframed drawings and prints during August 2020.
+Free US shipping on unframed drawings and prints during December 2020.

 Click on image to enlarge and see color details.

 Unframed drawings | 6"x 6" | ink and watercolor on paper.